MohammadHoseinGhasemi/nodejs-simpleproject/README.md

 ## Configs

-The main cfg to run this aoo is app.js.
+The main cfg to run this app is app.js.
 You can use the `nodemon` package to run this application easily.
 The app is running on `3003` port.